Go Back

 Copied

 The key to how winter in the United States may unfold often lies thousands of miles away in the open waters of the equatorial Pacific Ocean.
-It's there that the roots of a climatological phenomenon known as La Niña originate, eventually helping shape weather patterns worldwide.
+There, the roots of a climatological phenomenon known as La Niña originate, eventually helping shape weather patterns worldwide.

-The pattern occurs when sea surface temperatures in the central and eastern Pacific Ocean drop to lower-than-average levels for an extended amount of time.
+The pattern occurs when sea surface temperatures in the central and eastern Pacific Ocean drop to lower-than-historical average levels for an extended period of time.
 This process is the exact opposite of El Niño, a phase in which sea surface temperatures rise to above-average levels.

 La Niña, which translates to "little girl" in Spanish, and El Niño, which translates to "little boy" in Spanish, are two phases of a three-pronged natural climate pattern that occurs across a large portion of the tropical Pacific Ocean known as the El Niño-Southern Oscillation (ENSO).
 ENSO's three phases are broken down into La Niña's cool phase, El Niño's warm phase and a phase that is neither warm nor cool, known as neutral.